hafsasiddiqui1993/ExerciseTracker_React-Bootstrap/README.md

 7-Work accordingly to provided tasks.
 Made Homepage, by using components on chunks 8-Created Member Signin page
-9-Use React-Router-Dom and linked Homepage to it 10-Created pages for public routes
+9-Use React-Router-Dom and linked Homepage to it 10-Created pages for public routes (MemberSignup, Sigin, AdminSignin) -> By using UseState 11-Created page for private route (Exercise Activity Form) 12- Created Modals, diplayed over Homepage(Exercise Activities Section) 13-React Router created and linked pages accordingly.